mraggi/discreture/README.md

 ## Tutorial

 Here is a quick mini-tutorial.
 See the examples for more on usage.
 Check the files under `examples` for a more complete tutorial on how to use the library.
-Maybe start with the file called "tutorial.cpp" and then read the others in any order.
+Maybe start with the file called `tutorial.cpp` and then read the others in any order.

 ### Combinations example
 After installing, let's start by creating a file called "combinations.cpp" and adding the following content: